Earn new income from past clients | Watt Window Installer Program

 What determines solution cost?

-As you’d imagine, we configure the Watt Window solution for each site’s unique needs.
+More specifically: We configure the Watt Window solution for each site’s unique needs.
 We will determine specific costs for the site based on the site survey.

 Overall, cost is a function of hardware cost and data cost: